bblfish/sbt-scalajs/README.md

  continued that convention with for all of the sub-module details, leaving hyphens just for the underlying project name and version.

-As final thought, if we to move ths three source directories, this would enable us to create an new aggregate root project that would include both the MyProject_2.10 and MyProject_2.11 artifacts - useful for client projects that are themselves cross-compiled.
+As final thought, if we were to move these three source directories, this would enable us to create an new aggregate root project that would include both the MyProject_2.10 and MyProject_2.11 artifacts - useful for client projects that are themselves cross-compiled.